DataDog/documentation/content/en/tracing/profiling/_index.md

 {{< img src="tracing/profiling/profiling_main_page.png" alt="Profiling main page">}}

-Each line represents a profile for a process on which Datadog profiling was running for a short amount of time.
+Each row is a profile of a process for a short amount of time.
 Depending on the language, these processes are profiled between 15s and 60s.

 ### Search